A practical guide to using Freshdesk webhooks to trigger external automation

 -

-Read an urgent ticket.
+- Read a ticket.

-Look up the customer's order status in Shopify.
+- Look up the customer's order status in Shopify.

-Draft a personalized reply to the customer with the latest tracking info.
+- Draft a personalized reply to the customer with the latest tracking info.

 Freshdesk webhooks to trigger external automation: Automate smarter, not harder